vairava/My-Retail-Application/README.md

 ---------------------------------
  1.Testing GET service to retrieve Product details:
  ---------------------------------------------------

     	1.Use the below url in the browser http://localhost:8080/MyRetailService/rs/MyRetail/products/{productId}
     				eg if product id is 13860428 then service url will be like below http://localhost:8080/MyRetailService/rs/MyRetail/products/13860428

-    	2.The output will be a json with id,name and current_price
+    	2.The output will be a json with id,name and current_price 3.If Target url for getting data needs to be changed then edit the url's first part and second part in ApplicationConstants.java under com.work.myretail.util package.

  2.Testing PUT service for updating pricing data:
  -----------------------------------------------

         1.Use the same url we used for GET service above http://localhost:8080/MyRetailService/rs/MyRetail/products/{productId}
       				eg if product id is 13860428 then service url will be like below http://localhost:8080/MyRetailService/rs/MyRetail/products/13860428

         2.Use Poster or Postman chrome plugin and set the Request Type as "PUT" and Header name="Content-type" and Value = "application/json"
         3.Use the below json to update the pricing data with appropriate currency_code and value for the product Id mentioned in the URL